-No; ESP and AESP students are enrolled in the same first year courses as other students and participate in the same orientation and campus activities.
-ESP/AESP offers the type of academic support that is useful to any student making the transition to university study.
+No; ESP and IESP students are enrolled in the same first year courses as other students and participate in the same orientation and campus activities.
+ESP/IESP offers the type of academic support that is useful to any student making the transition to university study.
 The program’s academic workshops are so successful that the university asked us to offer similar support to degree program students in several popular first-year courses (the Peer Assisted Study Sessions program).

 Please see our costs page.
 Books, supplies and living expenses are not included in this total.
 The program is eligible for provincial student loans.
 If you intend to apply for student loans, don’t wait for a response regarding admission.
 Get your loan application started as early as possible.

 Maybe.
 The residences at Carleton University usually fill up quickly each year.
-As an ESP or AESP student, you are eligible to apply, but there are no guarantees about space.
+As an ESP or IESP student, you are eligible to apply, but there are no guarantees about space.
 Please contact the housing office for information about how to apply and deadlines at (613) 520-5612.